dogecoinfoundation/policy/README.md

 < policy details >
 ```

+## Essence

+Policies should be aligned with the essence of the [Dogecoin Manifesto](policy_01_manifesto.md)
+and should be easily explained through the lense of it's four pillars.
+Policies that
+directly contradict the Manifesto should be early-warning signs of organisational drift
+and cause for concern.
+Anyone in the community should feel free to request clarification
+on policy that strongly contradicts the essence of the Manifesto.

 ## License

 These policy documents are made available under the Creative Commons Zero v1.0
-Universal license, see LICENSE for more details.
+Universal license, see [LICENSE](LICENSE) for more details.